Business Growth Fund Program

 - the capacity to access finance to fund the growth of their business

-- clearly defined an opportunity and developed a plan for growth
+- clearly defined an opportunity and plan for growth

 - demonstrated how the funding will assist the business to achieve these goals.

 Only 1 application will be accepted from an individual ABN or a financial beneficiary of a business for consideration at any one time.

 Successful applicants cannot reapply for funding under this program.

 Round 1 is now open.

 Businesses applying for funding must use the grant to manage and finance their business expansion, including but not limited to:

 - improving management processes and systems to increase productivity and efficiency

 - entering new markets